 So how can you get more of the good stuff?

-Making sure you get enough probiotics from fermented foods or probiotic supplements can protect you from these illnesses and help you attain optimum health.
+Making sure you get enough probiotics from fermented foods or Akea can protect you from these illnesses and help you attain optimum health.
 Another tip: By eating plant foods rich in plant fibers, you also provide fructo-oligosaccharides (FOS), the food beneficial bacteria feed off, thus helping them thrive in your system.
 Avocados, bananas, and Jerusalem artichokes are high in FOS.

 When researchers analyzed the stool of people aged 80-109 years old in Bama, a Longevity Hot Spot in China, they found that it contained from 53 to 87 percent bifidobacterium—significantly more than elderly Chinese from other districts.
 This finding was attributed to their diets rich in FOS and their intake of fermented foods.
 It’s likely the findings would be the same for people in the other longevity communities, given their intake of FOS and probiotics.

 Here’s how to increase your levels of friendly flora: